pachacamac/jing/README.md

     $ jing serve

+File endings work like Russian dolls: They get converted from outer to inner.
+Rails folks should be somewhat familiar with that but here it's a bit stricter.

 Folders starting with `_` have special meaning, they generally won't get copied into the destination folder `_dst`.

 `_partials` holds partials (TODO: explanation)